 The results appear to conflict with earlier work of Wilschanski et al (2000 and 2003 above) but variability of response has been attributed to the efficiency of nonsense-mediated mRNA decay which may vary and hence have an important role in governing the response to treatments aiming to suppress nonsense mutations.
 (2007 Linde L, et al. Nonsense-mediated mRNA decay affects nonsense transcript levels and governs response of cystic fibrosis patients to gentamicin.
 J Clin Invest 2007; 117:683-692.
 [PubMed]).

-Professor John Clancy (figure 4) is a leader in CF research and has played a major role in many CF research groups and committees.
+Professor John Clancy (fig. 11) is a leader in CF research and has played a major role in many CF research groups and committees.
 He is Research Director, Division of Pulmonary Medicine and Professor of the Department of Pediatrics, Cincinnati Children’s.

 Corno V, Dezza MC, Lucianetti A, Codazzi D, Carrara B, Pinelli D, Parigi PC, Guizzetti M, Strazzabosco M, Melzi ML, Gaffuri G, Sonzogni V, Rossi A, Fagiuoli S, Colledan M. Combined double lung-liver transplantation for cystic fibrosis without cardio-pulmonary by-pass.
 Am J Transpl2007; 7:2433-2438.
 [PubMed]